 Plus, as you probably know by now, I’m always trying to find ways to get more homemade broth into our meals – read more about the benefits of homemade broth.

 Fried Rice with Eggs and Peas (Meat is Optional)

-***NOTE: This recipe fed my family of six, with second helpings for most of us.
-Adjust it to your family's needs, unless of course you like leftovers.
-It would make a great lunch or side dish to fried eggs.
+- Note that this recipe fed my family of six with second helpings for most of us.
+Adjust it to your family's needs, or just make the full amount and enjoy the leftovers.

 - 1-2 Tablespoons chopped green onions

-- 1 teaspoon garlic powder (or chop some fresh if you prefer)
+- 1 teaspoon or more garlic powder or chop some fresh if you prefer

 - Sea salt and pepper to taste

-Following the directions on the germinated rice package, start cooking the rice in your homemade broth.
+- Following the directions for the rice you're using, cook it in your homemade broth, or part broth/part water.
 While it simmers, you can get all the other ingredients prepared.

-Once the rice has cooked and all the broth has been absorbed, get your wok or frying pan hot and add your sesame oil.
-Add rice and continue stirring until all the rice has some oil on it.
-Add in some sea salt and pepper, keeping in mind that the Tamari will also add some saltiness, and continue to stir.
-Add peas and stir again.
-Then add green onions, Tamari, and garlic (either powder or fresh) and continue turning the rice over to make sure all of it is getting blended well.
-If adding meat, this would be a great time to do so.
+- Once the rice has cooked and all the broth has been absorbed, get your frying pan hot (that link has my fav pan that I use, we have the 16”) and add butter and sesame oil.
+Add optional veggies and cook until soft.
+Add green onions and peas and cook 'til hot, just a few seconds or so.
+Add rice and garlic powder, then continue stirring to get the flavors all mixed together and keep scraping the pan as it fries up and makes more yummy crispy parts of the rice.
+Add in some sea salt and pepper, keeping in mind that the Tamari will also add some saltiness so not too much at first, and continue to stir.
+Add Tamari and continue turning the rice over to make sure all of it is getting blended well.
+Add meat if desired.